vinhdao01/ADS-505/README.md

    Download from Kaggle (“Health Insurance Cross Sell Prediction”).
 Place CSVs in data/ or update the notebook paths.

 2) Run the notebook
-   Open ADS505_Team_Notebook_CLEANED_SUMMARY.ipynb and run all cells.
+   Open Final-Project.ipynb and run all cells.
 It will:
    - split data (train/test, stratified)
    - tune models via cross-validation
    - pick the winner and optionally calibrate it